chetanck03/exte/README.md

-# Asentia Labs - Deepgram Transcription Chrome Extension
+#  Deepgram Transcription Chrome Extension

 A Chrome extension that provides real-time audio transcription for any tab using Deepgram's AI-powered speech recognition API.